 Increased fines for those failing to perform tasks correctly (a new penalty point system will be introduced as part of digital tax submissions)

 Instead of paying after the tax year has finished the government will require that your tax requirements are updated in ‘real time.’

 Eazitax have been chosen by HMRC to pilot Making Tax Digital, so look out for an update on this in the near future.

 A wise man once said,

-“Your tax professional is now more crucial important than ever before.
-You will need someone is professional, approachable and available throughout the entire year.
+“Your tax professional is now more crucial and important than ever before.
+You will need someone who is professional, approachable and available throughout the entire year.
 HMRC, like today’s world, is changing faster than ever; find a tax professional who keeps up-to-date on legislation.
 Always choose someone that understands your business and your needs.
 A good accountant is an investment, not an overhead.”